 Kashi -- as the city is called in Chinese -- is also known as Kashgar in the Uyghur language.

-On Saturday, a knifing spree in the same city started when two men stabbed a truck driver, took control of the vehicle and drove into pedestrians, China's state-run Xinhua news agency reported.
-The men then hopped out of the truck and attacked bystanders before locals subdued them.
+Saturday's knifing spree started when two men stabbed a truck driver, took control of the vehicle and drove into pedestrians, Xinhau reported.
+The men the hopped out of the truck and attacked bystanders before locals subdued them.

-Eight people died in Saturday's violence, Hou said.
-One suspect was killed in the fighting, and another was apprehended.
+One suspect was killed in the fighting, the other apprehended.

-The violence came less than two weeks after an attack on a police station in another town in the same region that killed four people, including two police officers.
+The violence comes less than two weeks after an attack on a police station in another town in the same region that killed four people, including two police officers.